 Delegation of Authority with Respect to Approval of Certain Equity Grants

 The Committee has delegated to the Company’s management the authority to grant certain restricted stock unit and option awards to employees of the Company or of any subsidiary of the Company who are not members of the Board or Senior Executives of the Company.
-Notwithstanding the above, grants pursuant to this delegation must be made: (i) within the equity grant budget and pre-established guidelines ("Equity Grant Guidelines") that have been approved in advance by the Committee, and (ii) within the limits allowed under the Delaware General Corporation Code.
+Notwithstanding the above, grants pursuant to this delegation must be made: (i) within the equity grant budget and pre-established guidelines (“Equity Grant Guidelines”) that have been approved in advance by the Committee, and (ii) within the limits allowed under the Delaware General Corporation Law.

-The Committee shall meet at least two times annually, or more frequently as circumstances require.
+The Committee shall meet at least four times annually, or more frequently as circumstances require.
 The Chairman of the Board or any member of the Committee may call meetings of the Committee.
 At all meetings of the Committee, a majority of the authorized number of Committee members shall constitute a quorum for the transaction of business and the act of a majority of the Committee members present at any Committee meeting at which there is a quorum shall be the act of the Committee, except as may be otherwise specifically provided by statute (such as in the case of a recusal due to a conflict of interest) or by the Company’s Certificate of Incorporation.

 As part of its review and establishment of the performance criteria and compensation of directors and Senior Executives of the Company, the Committee should meet separately at least on an annual basis with the Chief Executive Officer, the Company's principal human resources executive, and any other employees of the Company, as it deems appropriate.
 However, the Committee should meet regularly without the Senior Executives present, and in all cases no employee of the Company shall be present at meetings at which such person’s performance or compensation is being discussed and determined.